upsidedownlabs/Chords-Web/README.md

 ## Features

 - **Connection**: Experience a smooth connection/disconnection with board in single click.
-- **Real-time Visualization**: Visualize incoming data without any jitter from the board in real-time
+- **Real-time Visualization**: Visualize incoming data without any jitter from the board in real-time.
 - **Recording**: Record the signals data and download data in csv file.

 ## How to use